dingyi222666/MyLuaApp/README.md

 Features marked with an asterisk (*) represent feature currently development

 ## Build
-1.Clone this repository to local.
+1. Clone this repository to local.
-2.Open it on Android Studio.
+2. Open it on Android Studio.
-3.Use gradle to build it.
+3. Use gradle to build it.

 ## Contribution
 We welcome everyone to Contribution this project, you can create an issue or submit pull requests, we welcome contributions to anyone!